-- Turn north on Agnew Lake Road, beside the Olco station in Webwood.
+- Turn north on Agnew Lake Road at the west end of Webwood.
 Set your car’s odometer to 0.

-- After 6 km turn left (follow the sign for black bear camp) onto west branch road.
+- At 6 km turn left (follow the sign for black bear camp) onto west branch road.

-- Drive 50 km, turn right on a major road.
+- At 46.5 km, turn right on a major road.
 This is Charcoal Road.

-- Or drive about a kilometre east past the major left turn and watch for a small lane to the left (north) which leads to Marion Lake.
+- Or stay on Charcoal Rd past the major left turn and watch for a small lane to the left (north) which leads to Marion Lake (km 67.7).
 This is also a good landing, and the road is passable, but maybe not for low clearance vehicles.

 Marion and Rushbrook lakes are part of a watershed that is entirely pristine, and they are largely surrounded by old growth pine forest that is about 150 years old.
 Scattered trees that survived a major fire 150 years ago are over 300 years old.
 The portages have recently been clearly signed and are now easy to find, as are several campsites.
 Portages join Marion lake to Rushbrook Lake and to Fiona Lake.
-The latter provides access to a remote and beautiful watershed dominated by old growth red and white pine – from Fiona lake canoeist can portage to a chain of four more lakes, with lots of potential for bushwacking in ancient forest, for experienced map and compass users.
-The portage to Fiona is hard to see, look for it a few hundred metres south of the steep rock face that dominates that end of the lake; the shoreline is rocky at the landing.
+The latter provides access to a remote and beautiful watershed dominated by old growth red and white pine – from Fiona lake canoeist can portage to a chain of five lakes, then back to Rushbrook.
 There are campsites suitable for groups: on the island of Marion Lake (sometimes has trash), and on ‘Happy Little Cheesebun Lake,’ the next in the chain after Fiona Lake.
 The portage to Rushbrook is just south of the outlet stream, and roughly parallels the stream through a beautiful old-growth valley.

 The Rushbrook-Marion canoe area is a premier wilderness canoe area in old-growth pine forest, and it is virtually undiscovered.
 It is unlikely at the time of writing that you would see any other paddlers on this small chain of lakes surrounded by pristine old pine forest.
 Portages between Green Lake and Rushbrook Lake are in poor condition, but check back for updates as they will likely be cleared in spring 2018.
 This chain of lakes is a lovely place to spend one or more days before going to Shakwa and lakes beyond.
-The area is under lease to Domtar and is threatened by logging.
+The area is under lease to Domtar but is not currently allocated.
 Rushbrook is a beautiful lake, and the outlet on the north end of the lake also provides access to Shakwa River, and Shakwa Lake – the beginning of the route to the Spanish River.

 The outlet from Rushbrook runs into a broad marsh, with many winding channels – allow an extra hour or so to negotiate these, and generally try to stay to the left.
 Soon you will reach Shakwa River, and as you paddle up this it will become shallower and more rocky and you will need to make several short portages and pull-overs.
 Negotiating these streams is potentially the most frustrating part of the route to the Spanish, at least in low water, but also beautiful and far off the beaten track, and worth a little extra time to enjoy.
 These streams may be impassable in very low water.
 You will need to carry around the old dam on Shakwa Lake’s outlet, which has raised the water level of the lake several feet.
 Despite this, much of the shoreline of the lake remains pristine, characterised in many areas by beautiful bedrock shores, small islands, and sheer cliffs.
-Some extensive clearcuts as well as shelterwood logging are visible on the south-west shore, which are worth walking into if you have time.
+Some extensive clearcuts as well as shelterwood logging are visible on the south-west shore.

 The portage to Wensley lake is reached by paddling to the road access at the north end of the lake, and portaging roughly 1 km west on the road.
 Keep an eye on the right side for a side-road leading off which quickly leads to a small gravel pit.
 An ATV trail continues at the back right side, running through a cedar fen to the lakeshore.
 Some interesting species growing out of the sphagnum here include creeping snowberry, goldthread, and bugleweed.